SkylineCommunications/dataminer-docs/connector-help/connector_help/Sky_Italia_Confidence_Monitoring_Manager.md

 #### Virtual connection

-This driver uses a virtual connection and does not require any input during element creation.
+This connector uses a virtual connection and does not require any input during element creation.

 ## Usage

-The driver contains only 1 page.
+The connector contains only 1 page.

 ### General